Well, it’s over. Five years and 62 episodes later, Breaking Bad has come to an end.

 But Catholicism is also about redemption.
 “Granite State” saw Walt leaving his ego behind, and “Felina” finds him receiving some of the grace that by definition he doesn’t deserve.
 His opening lines are a prayer—“Just get me home, I’ll do the rest”—and God, or the universe, or Vince Gilligan, grants him his wish.
 What follows is a twisted tale of self-sacrifice in which Walt assures his children’s financial future, reveals the location of Hank’s body, poisons Lydia, says goodbye to his wife and daughter and gets one last look at his son before saving Jesse’s life by taking out Uncle Jack and his gang.

 It would be a mistake to interpret this as “Walt wins.”
 It’s more accurate to say that he dies knowing that he’s done pretty much everything he can to bring closure to the entire affair.
 He can never get his family back, Hank is still dead, and he’ll never get to enjoy spending all the money he made selling meth.
 But he finally admits his own guilt and does his best to act not in his own interests, but those of others.
 Before taking his last stand against Uncle Jack, he visits Skyler and finally says the confession two years in the making: “I did it for me.
 I liked it.
 I was good at it.
 And I was really… I was alive.”
 Later on, he rejects Jack’s offer to get back the tens of millions of dollars he lost.
 This is not the same Walter White that just two episodes ago was pushing his last barrel of money—his prized possession–through the desert.
 As was first stated in the pilot, chemistry is the study of change.
-Breaking Bad has been the study of Walter White’s transformation.
+Breaking Bad has been the study of Walter White’s transformation.“Felina” has two main problems that prevent it from fully sticking the landing.
+The first is that it’s just a bit too neat, with several plotlines being wrapped up with little explanation as to how Walt pulled them off or why characters act the way they do.
+How did he track down Badger and Skinny Pete?
+How did he get the ricin into the packet of Stevia?
+What if someone else had sat down at Lydia’s table?
+And since when is Jack so concerned about his reputation that he’d take the time to pull in Jesse instead of killing Walt outright?
+You can feel Vince Gilligan at work behind the scenes, moving the pieces around instead of letting these situations play out organically.

 The second problem is how this episode fits with the rest of the series.
 To use a Star Wars analogy, since that’s another cultural phenomenon that dealt heavily with themes of a Light Side and a Dark Side: We spent five years thinking we were watching Revenge of the Sith, only to have the final episode reveal we were actually watching Return of the Jedi.
 It’s not hard not to feel a bit cheated after such a sudden switch.
 But maybe that’s the point.
 By taking Walt to hell and back over the course of the final three episodes, Vince Gilligan confronts us with our own morality and sense of justice.
 Does Walt get off too easy?
 If we want him to suffer more, what does that say about us?
 Maybe this doesn’t feel satisfying because grace, in the Christian sense of the term, is never satisfying.
 That’s what makes it grace.